Primis1/Obsidian-Vault/finance/Economics/Industries.md

 ### Concepts:

 - ##### Categories of industries within sector:
-1. cyclical - those whose return rely on something that is not necessary to buy or ppl's opportunities to purchase things . "==what i want=="
+1. cyclical - those whose return rely on something that is superfluous to buy or ppl's opportunities to purchase things . "==what i want=="

 2. defensive - ppl will buy it no-matter the economy is rn, in inflation, in crisis or in cataclysm.